BURMAUG/load-balancer-simulation/README.md

-# Simple Load Balancer Simulation
+# Simple Distributed Load Balancer Simulation

 ### Introduction
 This is a simulations of the implementation of the software Load Balancer that routes TCP network calls to different